Manasvie/NodeAPI/README.md

 # NodeAPI
-it is a demonstration of CRUD operations using Node api and MongoDB
+it is a demonstration of CRUD operations using Node API and MongoDB